levi0206/VAE/README.md

     - Use JD divergence instead of KL divergence.
     - Fix training loop.
     - We will use VAE, Beta-VAE, Info-VAE, and WAE-MMD for our experiments.
-    - Complete the full implementation for signature degree 3.
+    - Complete the full implementation for signature degree 3, 4, and 5.